 There is a variable time interval between the point of infection and the onset of symptoms (ranging from 1-30 years).

-- seizures - commonest cause of seizures in young adults in endemic areas 2
+- seizures: most common symptom and most common cause of seizures in young adults in endemic areas 2

 - altered mental status

 CSF serology may be helpful with the initial diagnosis especially in cases of intraventricular/subarachnoid infection 2.